Department of Finance

 FIN 4951.
 Special Studies in Finance.
 (1-0) 1 Credit Hour.

+Prerequisite: MGT 3003 and consent of instructor, and approval of the Department Chair and the Dean of the College.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $42.
+This course has Differential Tuition.
+Course Fee: BISP $10; BTSI $15.41; LRB1 $15.41.

 FIN 4953.
 Special Studies in Finance.
 (3-0) 3 Credit Hours.